haroldmoj-dev/odin-gt/README.md

 The website itself contains different stuff about the game Guardian Tales:
 - Raid Infographics

-This was made possible by following The Odin Project.
+This was made possible through lessons learned The Odin Project.